 Please email firstname.lastname@example.org in advance of the ceremony so that we can provide you with the services you require.

 Please let us know if you have any special requirements in advance of the ceremony so we are fully equipped to accommodate you on the day.

-Pre-booking of robes is possible up to and including 8th of June 2023.
+Pre-booking of robes is possible up to and including (TBC for Winter 2024).
 The cost of hiring a set of robes is €43.
 If you do not pre-book you can pay on the day, the hire fee is €45.

 WHEN BOOKING YOUR ROBES IT IS ESSENTIAL THAT YOU SELECT THE CORRECT FACULTY AND AWARD OTHERWISE YOU COULD BE CONFERRED IN THE INCORRECT ROBES

 Contact details for Phelan Conan Ltd. can be found at www.phelanconan.com

 Please note that the wearing of mortar boards is optional for male and female graduands.